 - Provide a safe, secure and caring environment. - Promote and sustain good behaviour. - Listen to all reports of bullying. - Address each situation in line with procedures. - Work collaboratively with all relevant members of the school community, developing positive partnerships with parents.

 Pupils should:

-- Report all incidents of bullying (if a child is being bullied or is another pupil is being bullied - TELL SOMEONE) - Follow the school's code of conduct. - Avoid inappropriate behaviour which might be considered as bullying. - Be respectful and supportive to others.
+- Report all incidents of bullying (if a child is being bullied or is another pupil is being bullied TELL SOMEONE) - Avoid inappropriate behaviour which might be considered as bullying. - Be respectful and supportive to others.

 Parents should: